-I knew I wanted to Marry Jen… I’ve always known, but I also knew a proposal had to be special.
-Since I’ve known her she has always talked about wanting to go to Vancouver.
+I knew I wanted to Marry Jen.
+I’ve always known, but I also knew a proposal had to be special.
+Since I’ve known her, she has always talked about wanting to go to Vancouver.
 So, I planned a trip out there for May of this year.
 For Valentines Day, I got a print of a map of Vancouver framed and printed and wrapped it with a note on the back saying, “Wanna go?”.

 About a week before we left, I was talking to my boss about the trip.
-He lived in Vancouver for a while and was telling me about driving up to Whistler and how beautiful it was.
+He lived in Vancouver for a while and told me about driving up to Whistler and how beautiful it was.
 He said there were many lookout points on the way up and told me to stop at every one.
 Boy, was he ever right– it was stunning!

 I was so nervous our carry-on bags would get checked at the airport, and she would see the ring.
 I figured if she did, it would still make a great story!